Letters of Administration NT: The Process Explained

 When are letters of administration required in the Northern Territories?

-Letters of administration in the Northern Territory are required when someone dies without a will or when the executor of a valid Will is unable or unwilling to fulfil their duties (with the will annexed).
+Letters of administration in the Northern Territory are required when someone dies without a Will or when the executor of a valid Will is unable or unwilling to fulfil their duties (with the Will annexed).

 Who can apply for letters of administration NT?